 Although the Solar Charge Panel can help to extend battery life, the coach shoreline should be plugged in routinely to "top off" the batteries.
-We also
+We also recommend following regular battery inspection and maintenance, especially in cold weather.

 See "Battery Care" in Section 6 - Electrical.